PRIVACY POLICY

 RECOURSE, ENFORCEMENT, AND LIABILITY

 In compliance with the DPF Principles, SI commits to resolving complaints about our collection or use of your PD.
-EU individuals with inquiries or complaints regarding our policy should first contact Joann Gold, Executive Vice President and Chief Compliance Officer at 818-227-2571 or via email at jgold@scherzer.com or by postal mail at Scherzer International Corporation, 21650 Oxnard Street, Suite 300, Woodland Hills, CA 91367.
+EU, Swiss, and UK individuals with inquiries or complaints regarding our policy should first contact Joann Gold, Executive Vice President and Chief Compliance Officer at 818-227-2571 or via email at jgold@scherzer.com or by postal mail at Scherzer International Corporation, 21550 Oxnard Street, Suite 1050, Woodland Hills, CA 91367.

 SI has further committed to refer unresolved complaints regarding DPF Principles to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive a timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please visit https://www.jamsadr.com/dpf-dispute-resolution.
 The services of JAMS are provided at no cost to you.